devth/devth.github.com/_drafts/2020-04-07-essentiality-of-open-source.md

 level of recognition, whether you wanted it or not, you now have a responsibility to your users.

+- make a best effort to ensure the quality and security of your code
 - publish a roadmap
 - let users know how they can contribute
+  - optional: welcome new users and offer to mentor engineers who are making an honest effort to learn and grow
+- be open to feedback and criticism
+- aim for the good of the community
+- fix bugs in a reasonable amount of time
+- pass off stewardship and leadership if you personally can't commit to the above

+These are not easy things to do.
+Ideally we engineers have the support of our employers to uphold this commitment to social good and technical excellence.
+After all, it's often the tech companies who are directly benefiting financially from the wealth of open source technology that they build upon.

 ## Epilogue